Nation Called Together As Government Launch National Mental Health Approach

 The Chair of the National Maori Authority, Matthew Tukaki, has welcomed the Governments launch of “Kia Manawanui Aotearoa” the nations strategy for the long-term pathway to mental well-being.
 This is the Governments response to recommendations of He Ara Oranga – the Inquiry into Mental Health.
 Tukaki, the former Chair of Suicide Prevention Australia who played a role in Australia’s reforms for nearly a decade and has been active in suicide prevention Aotearoa for the last five years has said that we face a great many challenges ahead.

-Tukaki joined the Health Minister, Andrew Little, for the launch of Kia Manawanui this morning.
+Tukaki joined the Health Minister, Andrew Little, for the launch of Kia Manawanui this morning and told the nation that "its time to move forward in the best interests of our people - at the end of the day its the people that matter and its the kaupapa that requires our focus"

 “As a nation we have been struggling with a mental health sector under pressure for many years and the demand on it has been amplified by the COVID19 pandemic.
 Our suicide rates amongst Maori have been amongst the highest in the western world and for want of a better way of describing it – what we have been doing has not been working.
 And yet, every single day whanau and organisations from across the nation do as much as they can to support those who are vulnerable.”
 Tukaki said